avidal/fastlike/README.md

 ## Getting WASM Programs

-You'll need a Fastly Compute@Edge compatible WASM program to run with fastlike.
+You'll need a Fastly Compute compatible WASM program to run with fastlike.
 The simplest way to do that is via the [fastly cli](https://github.com/fastly/cli) and using one of the [starter kits](https://developer.fastly.com/solutions/starters/).